-Chronic kindey disease is commonly seen in older cats.
-This article will focus on the signs seen, the best treatment and the longterm prognosis.
+Chronic kidney disease is commonly seen in older cats.
+This article will focus on the signs seen, the best treatment and the long-term prognosis.

 What is chronic kidney disease?

 The kidneys are paired organs in the body which produce urine.
 Your cat’s kidneys have many important functions which include maintaining fluid balance, producing certain hormones, maintaining electrolyte balance and excreting waste products from the body.
 In chronic kidney disease the kidneys are damaged and stop working, so all these functions are affected.
 Once there has been damage to the kidneys it is not reversible and cannot be cured.